achirkin/fgeom/README.md

 ## TODO:

+* SWITCH Quaternions back to standard rotation, otherwise rotation on angle PI is not possible
 * Local optimization methods are not fully implemented
 * Too much code repetition in Types declaration - think of how to reduce this
 * Speed has not been checked yet